MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOHideDefaultThemes.md

 Specifies whether the default themes should be available.

-Note that this cmdlet was named **Set-HideDefaultThemes** until the December 2017 release of the SPO Management Shell.
-We recommend that you use the latest version of the PowerShell cmdlets.

 ## DESCRIPTION

 The **Set-SPOHideDefaultThemes** cmdlet is used to specify whether the default themes that come with SharePoint should be included in the theme picker list.
 For example, you might want to create custom themes for your sites and then remove the default themes to ensure that all pages use your custom themes.